julemon/Practitioners-Challenge/README.md

 Scenario2-homeworking.ipynb (the code for 50% homeworking scenarios of Q3)

-The main datasets are combined from several csv files from different sources described below.

-Note: Data details are in the 'data' folder
+The main datasets are combined from several csv files from different sources described in details in the 'data' folder.